JianxinLin28/Attendify/README.md

 ## Things to do:
 1. Design a register page
-2. Code a bottom-tab navigator
+2. Code the 'open camera' feature
-3. Code the 'open camera' pages
+3. Build bridges for backend connection